 CCP Mode Timer Resource

-Capture Time and Time and an Time and
+Capture Timer1, Timer3 or Timer 5

-Compare Timer1, Timer3 or Timer5
+Compare

-PWM Timer2, Timer4, Timer6 or Timer8
+PWM Timer2, Timer4, Timer 6 or Timer8

 The assignment of a particular timer to a module is determined by the Timer to CCP enable bits in the CCPTMRSx registers.
 (See Register 18-2 and Register 18-3.)
 All of the modules may be active at once and may share the same timer resource if they are configured to operate in the same mode (Capture/Compare or PWM), at the same time.